akave-ai/akave-docs/content/akave-sdk-cli/akavecli-pdp-archival.md

 This section explains:

 - How data flows into PDP archival storage
-- How to check archival status
+- How to check the archival status of a file
-- How to download via PDP
+- How to download a file from archival storage using PDP

 {{< callout type="info" >}}
-You must use node-address: `connect.akave.ai:9500` to access archival tier of Akave Storage.
+You must use the node-address: `connect.akave.ai:9500` to access archival tier of Akave Storage.
 {{< /callout >}}

 ## 1. Uploading Data

-Data upload with PDP does not require any special flags; archival happens in the background as part of the network’s pipeline.
+Data upload with PDP does not require any special flags; archival processing happens in the background as part of the network’s pipeline.

 Standard upload: